Catholic Church sex abuse cases in the United States: Response of the Church

 Although many cases could not be prosecuted because the statute of limitations in civil law, the Church's canon law allows for prosecution of many of those cases.

 The Catholic Church responded to the scandal at three levels: the diocesan level, the episcopal conference level and the Vatican.
 Responses to the scandal proceeded at all three levels in parallel with the higher levels becoming progressively more involved as the gravity of the problem became more apparent.

 Before The Boston Globe coverage of the sexual abuse scandal in the Boston archdiocese, handling of sexual abuse allegations was largely left up to the discretion of individual bishops.
-After the number of allegations exploded following the Globe's series of articles, U.S. bishops felt compelled to formulate a coordinated response at the episcopal conference level.
+After the number of allegations exploded following the Globe's series of articles, bishops in the United States felt compelled to coordinate a response at the episcopal conference level.

-Although the Vatican did not respond immediately to the series of articles published by The Boston Globe in 2002, it has been reported that Vatican officials were, in fact, monitoring the situation in the U.S. closely.
+Although the Vatican did not respond immediately to the series of articles published by The Boston Globe in 2002, it has been reported that Vatican officials were monitoring the situation in the United States closely.
 Over time, it became more apparent that the problem warranted greater Vatican involvement.

 Diocesan responses to the problem

 The response to allegations of sexual abuse in a diocese was largely left to the bishop or archbishop.
 Many of the accused priests were forced to resign or were laicized.
-In addition, several bishops who had participated in the cover-up were also forced to resign or retire.
+In addition, several bishops who had participated in the cover-up were forced to resign or retire.

-The dioceses in which abuse was committed or in which abuse allegations were settled out of court found it necessary to make financial settlements with the victims totaling over $1.5 billion as of March 2006.
+The dioceses in which abuse was committed made financial settlements with the victims totaling over $1.5 billion as of March 2006.
 The number and size of these settlements made it necessary for the dioceses to reduce their ordinary operating expenses by closing churches and schools.
 In many instances, dioceses were forced to declare bankruptcy as a result of the settlements.